rec/dek/README.rst

 ``dek`` decorates your decorators to diminish defects and drudgery.

-Writing a Python decorator which takes no parameters is easy.
+Writing a Python decorator which takes no parameters isn't hard.

-But writing a decorator with parameters is less easy - and more work if you want to decorate classes like ``unittest.mock.patch`` does.
+But writing a decorator with parameters is less easy - and more work if you want to decorate classes, like ``unittest.mock.patch`` does.

 ``dek`` is a decorator for decorators that does this deftly with a single tiny function.